love and machines - my thought store

 Where the libsmbios-0.10.0_beta5_SENTHIL/ directory has your

-.
+modifications.
 Make sure that you run a "make distclean" in both

 directories and look at the patch to ensure no stray files got in.